munechika-koyo/smartdoor/README.md

 ```bash
 sudo pigpiod
 ```
 It is recommended to run the daemon automatically at the system startup.
-Please see the instruction in the above link.
+If `pigpio` is installed and impotable from Python, `smartdoor` package will automatically register it in `systemd` service (see below).

 ### NFC reader permission
 To access NFC reader, the permission of the device file must be set.
 Please execute the following.